marvin-j97/corinth/README.md

 # Corinth

 A portable Rust message queue server with file system persistence (AOF .jsonl format) and a simple Json REST API.
+Other notable features include explicit message acknowledgment and message deduplication.

 ### Run

-Grab a pre-compiled binary, and run:
+Grab a pre-compiled binary (https://github.com/dotvirus/corinth/releases).
+If you're using an OS other than Windows, Linux, Mac you'll have to [build a binary yourself](#build-from-source).
+Run:

 ```
 (Unix)